|

 salvageable.
 Due to the wide variety of possible options

-to mke2fs that affect the on-disk layout, it is critical
+to mke2fs that affect the on-disk layout, it is critical to

-system so other options can be tried if this doesn't work.
+options can be tried if this doesn't work.

 -t fs-type

-Specify the file system type (i.e., ext2, ext3, ext4,
+Specify the file system type (i.e., ext2, ext3, ext4, etc.)

-the /etc/mke2fs.conf file.
-This option controls which
+/etc/mke2fs.conf file.
+This option controls which file

-fstypes configuration stanza in /etc/mke2fs.conf.
+configuration stanza in /etc/mke2fs.conf.

 If the -O option is used to explicitly add or remove file

-system options that should be set in the newly created
+system options that should be set in the newly created file

-supported by the requested fs-type. (e.g., "mke2fs -t
+the requested fs-type. (e.g., "mke2fs -t ext3 -O extent

-the Linux kernel; and "mke2fs -t ext3 -O ^has_journal
+and "mke2fs -t ext3 -O ^has_journal /dev/hdXX" will create

-/dev/hdXX" will create a file system that does not have a
+a file system that does not have a journal and hence will

-journal and hence will not be supported by the ext3 file
+not be supported by the ext3 file system code in the Linux

 -T usage-type[,...]